nextstepitt/auth0-pyrates/Lab_03 - Customization/README.md

 * Node.js >=v20.0.0
 * Web browser (the lab is tested with Chrome)

-Part two depends on:
-* A free (or paid) account at https://ngrok.com
-* A trial or enterprise Auth0 tenant with OIDC Back-Channel Logout available

 The full instructions for this lab are provided in the course book.
 This is an overview of what is accomplished in the lab: